 The bloom of our romance was starting to fade, and the Marshall Rosenberg teachings on Nonviolent Communication became a lifesaver.
-We had a few one-onone sessions with his trainers, and I learned to communicate better as I connected the dots behind the words.
+We had a few one-onone sessions with his trainers and I learned to communicate better as I connected the dots behind the words.
 It took a few times listening to the Compassionate Communication CDs to better understand what was 'really being said' by each of us.
-The first time I heard the term Nonviolent Communication was when an instructor applied to teach at a festival, and since I did not understand what was being implied, I showed little interest.
+The first time I heard the term Nonviolent Communication was when an instructor taught at a festival and since I did not understand what was being implied, I showed little interest.
 I sure hadn't encountered any violence in people speaking to me!
-I was glad when they changed the name to Compassionate Communication, as this style is undoubtedly more understood as we each do our best to use words differently than our parents.
-I also learned that when I feel uncomfortable, it is a signal that I need to speak up and get clearer with what was just said.
+I was glad when they changed the name to Compassionate Communication as this style is undoubtedly more understood as we do our best to use words differently than our parents.
+I learned that when I feel uncomfortable it is a signal that I need to speak up and get clearer with what was just said.
 This has helped me continue growing in ways I would never have imagined.
 Listening to the tone, something most babies and young children learn instinctively, is the key to discerning hidden messages under layers of learned survival techniques.
 When I reflect deeply, I can feel that Richard is usually right in theory, but his delivery style did not make our conversations easy.

 I stopped reading psychology books and tuned into astrology podcasts and videos to understand planetary influences.
-This seemed to suit my learning style better, likening the forces of nature to our personality type.
-Reflective time became more important, and improvement came with learned repetition as I slowly changed myself and, thus, the universe.
-The statement as above, so below reflects the eternal knowledge that people are but mirrors and with a bit of help from our friends, we can become diamonds, polished by the grit of life.
+This suited my learning style better, as I compared the planet's energy to our personalities.
+Reflective time became more important and improvement came with learned repetition.
+Slowly I was changing myself and thus, the universe.
+The statement as above, so below, reflects the eternal knowledge that people are but mirrors and with a bit of help from our friends, we can become diamonds, polished by the grit of life.

 In 2004-2005 Richard and our neighbour Gerry Rogers dug up grass and erected a greenhouse on the lower property where my little house sat.
-The trees had been cleared long ago, allowing better sun exposure so plants grew faster and bigger.
-In 2008, eight people arrived for the Spring work party and erected a substantial fence to keep the deer out of the lower garden.
+The trees had been cleared long ago, allowing better sun exposure.
+In 2008, eight people arrived for the Spring Work Party and erected a substantial fence to keep the deer out.
 The soil had so much clay that the first time we planted potatoes, Richard had to dig them up using his excavator as the ground had turned rock-hard.
 We brought 15 tons of straw to soften the ground; when that cheap source of tillage ran out, I found that sawdust from the local mills was free and did a similar job which looked even tidier and had no weed seeds.
 Dale had brought many 50 barrels from Edmonton that were used for the biodiesel workshop, but since this project did not continue, I used these barrels for transporting and moving sawdust.
 Seven fit inside my van or truck with a dozen in the trailer, making trips to the sawmill worthwhile.
 I also collected barrels of maple leaves each fall as they provide nutrients and break down slowly.